preciofishbone/OmniaDocsG2/blocks/create-app/index.rst

 Create App block
 ===================

-This is an ongoing, preliminary documentation for a new block to come in Omnia 6.5.

-A new Omnia App can be created through this block.
-The block will replace the Create Teamwork block.
+A new Omnia App can be created through this block, available in Omnia 6.5 and later.
+The block replaces the Create Teamwork block.

 In the settings you can add a title for the block and select what kind of app that should be possible to create: Publishing, Community or Teamwork.